 permission) from the Central Michigan University policy.

-to final editing) for forwarding to the Faculty Senate (Frank, Evans
+(subject to final editing) for forwarding to the Faculty Senate (Frank,

-Task Force members and others who assisted with development of the
+commended Task Force members and others who assisted with development of

 Faculty Status – proposal from the provost